andyk8872/pp4-team-build/README.md

 ***
 ## Bugs
 ### Solved
-* There was a serious issue with making a booking in that it would accept a booking.<br>
+* There was a serious issue with making a booking in that it would accept a  new booking as well as an updated booking without all the fields being populated.<br>
   The solution was to make certain fields 'required' such as the contact name, email field, phone and booking date.
 * The reviews would not display with the most recent first.<br>
   The solution was to change the  show review function in the view.py file using the 'order_by' in the queryset.